shadowfax11/shadowfax11.github.io/index.md

 <img src="/images/picture2.JPG" alt="drawing" width="400"/>

 ## Updates
 Feb 2024: Our paper, "Passive Snapshot Coded Aperture Dual-Pixel RGB-D Imaging", a joint work between Rice and IIT Madras, has been accepted for CVPR 2024!
-Read the ArXiv version [here](https://arxiv.org/abs/2402.18102)
+Read about it [here](/cads/)

 Nov 2023: Our research-in-progress abstract "Vision-based tooltip tracking for automated surgical skill assessment in robotic surgery" got accepted for poster presentation at the 2024 ACS Surgeons and Engineers Meeting